Products recommended in the post contain affiliate links. We may receive a commission when you buy something through our posts.

 - Long battery life.

-The MacBook Pro is the perfect laptop for anyone that is looking to spend the extra money for elegance and simplicity.
+The MacBook Pro 2019 is the perfect laptop for anyone that is looking to spend the extra money for elegance and simplicity.
 Featuring the Mac OS, the Apple MacBook Pro makes everything easier for individuals that are not used to of using computer systems.
-The notebook has a spectacular 13.3 inch WGXGA (2560 x 1600 pixels) display that stands out from all the rest.
+The notebook has a spectacular 15.4 inches display that stands out from all the rest.

 - Alluring design with an ultra-slim, lightweight body that makes the notebook highly portable.

-- The WGXGA Retina display is one of the best notebook displays around.
+- The Retina display is one of the best notebook displays around.

 - Almost twice as expensive as its competitors.

 This amazing notebook by HP is a good choice for anyone that is on a small budget.
-The Hp 15-AY013NR is solidly built that enhances durability.
+The HP 15 Touchscreen is solidly built that enhances durability.
 The 15.6” FHD display is fitting for anyone that is looking to use the notebook for longer periods of time.
-Coming on to the CPU, the HP 15-AYO13NR features a dual-core Intel Core i5 processor that is clocked at a speed of 2.3 GHz.
-Though it is not the best performing processor, it can easily take care of heavy-duty tasks such as those required by VSTs.
-The RAM on the notebook is an ample 8 GB that will allow you to seamlessly run multiple applications at the same time without lag.
+Coming on to the CPU, the HP 15 Touchscreen features a dual-core Intel Core i5 processor that is clocked at a speed of 3.6 GHz Core i5 Family.

 - An economical choice for a music production laptop.

 - Good battery time, especially if you consider the screen size.

 Acer Aspire E 15, 15.6 Full HD, Intel Core i7